 Agris Nikinenko is an Associated Professor, Doctor of Engineering.

 Work field: Autonomy, Autonomous Robots, Robot Navigation and Decision-Making, Robotic Systems Management.

-Modris Dobelis, Professor and Head of the Computerised Engineering Graphics Department.
+Modris Dobelis is Professor and Head of the Computerised Engineering Graphics Department.

-Egons Lavendelis, one of the leading lecturers in the Artificial Intelligence and Systems Engineering Department.
+Egons Lavendelis is one of the leading lecturers in Artificial Intelligence and Systems Engineering Department.

 You will be staying in student accommodation at Riga Technical University’s Kipsala Campus.
 The campus is in close proximity to faculty buildings, Riga city centre and a big shopping mall.
 Your dormitory will include internet, bedding, linens and a towel.

 I'm sure anyone on the program would agree the greatest highlights this week have been the excursions.
 On Friday, we filed into a small bus and got driven to a manufacturing plant in Ogre.
 There, we were transported into the fast-paced world of Hansa Matrix: a leader in electronics development and manufacturing.
 The plant was lined with cutting-edge automated assembly machines and the insides of the assembly flow were detailed thoroughly by our guide.
 It was crazy to see how automated the processes are these days and the prospects of robotics in further increasing efficiency.

 However, even with all these memorable activities, husky dog sledding was without doubt, the favourite amongst the group.
 When we arrived to the snowy expanse in Drabši, Riga, all eyes were immediately glued to the huskies frolicking in the distance.
 Everyone ranc squealing to the huskies, eager to shower the doggos with lots of belly rubs and love.
 There definitely were unashamed pleas from more than one person to just stay with the huskies for the rest of the program.
 With such clear skies that day and glistening soft snow, dog sledding was a must-try.